EpiphanySoft/oo/docs/Mixins.md

     > MyDerived foo
     > MyMixin foo

-Because there is a `mixins` object maintained on the constructor as well as on the prototype, the same technique applies to `static` methods.
+The same technique applies to `static` methods.

 ## Alternative Forms of `mixins`

 The `mixins` property passed to `@define` above was a single class.
-When multiple mixins are used, this can changed to an array.
+When multiple mixins are used, `mixins` becomes an array.

 ```javascript
     @define({